redlik/django_sportclub_m4/README.md

 - The payment form uses Stripe test API keys, each correct transaction using Stripe test card numbers resulted in the payment recorded on Stripe Dashboard
 - The application uses Stripe webhooks to send back successful or failed payment attempts.
 All events were caught by special url `checkout/wh` and orders were recorded in database
 - If the transaction is done with logged in user the delivery details are saved inside user profile record.
 Same information is used to fill in the form on subsequent transactions

 After that I’ve tested both contact and membership forms
 - Both forms correctly display selected fields, thanks to Crispy Forms package all fields follow Bootstrap styling and required fields are marked with `*`
 - The date field on the membership form was displayed as text by default so I’ve used a small JavaScript command to change its type to ‘date’ as most of the modern browsers support the calendar widget on date field
 - Both forms are linked to their Models and all entries are saved in the database.
 On top of that a dedicated ‘Admin’ email gets a notification after each entry
+## Features not implemented
+- When the site admin changes status of the application from 'Candidate' to 'Member' I'd like to send a welcome email to the application sender
+- Protect all forms with HoneyPot or ReCaptcha to prevent spam emails being sent
 ## Credits and Acknowledgements
 - All blog posts were taken from a selection of Irish football club websites
 - Club history text was taken from Drogheda United website
 - All images come from royalty-free services such us Unsplash, Pexels
-- Product mockups were done using various Photoshop mockup I have in my stock library
+- Product mockups were done using various Photoshop mockups I have in my stock library